 Coastal Resources.
-Establishing and protecting public access to the coast is an important aspect of the Coastal Act.
+Establis and protecting public access to the coast is an important aspect of the Coastal Act.
 The public was unable to access this part of the coastline for generations.
 Since the mill's closure, the City has established the Noyo Headlands Park, which stretches the length of the Mill Site property along the coastal bluffs, and includes amenities such as a multi-use trail, artist benches, picnic tables, and restrooms.
-The proposed dam improvement project includes adding additional armoring to the beach, which would continue to impede public access to this area of the coastline.
+The proposed dam improvement project includes adding additional armoring to an approximately 130-foot-long section of the beach, removal of debris and former Mill equipment, and stabilize the dam facilitating safer public use of the coastline.